 When is the reading list for qualifying exams provided?
-The reading list is distributed in mid-May, after the spring semester has been completed.
+The reading list and instructions for the exams are distributed in mid-May, after the spring semester has been completed.
 This is usually on or around May 15th.

 When are qualifying exams given?
 There are 3 exams (Basic Science and Psychopathology, Assessment and Methodology, and Intervention and Ethics), and they are held immediately after the 4th of July, with at least one day in between each exam (e.g., Monday, Wednesday, Friday, or Wednesday, Friday, and Monday, etc.).
-For example, in 2010, the exams are scheduled for Wednesday July 7th, Friday July 9th, and Monday July 12th.
+For example, in 2013, the exams were scheduled for Monday, July 8, Wednesday, July 10, and Friday, July 12.

 What happens if I don't complete my Master's Thesis by the middle of my 3rd year?
 Students are expected to complete their master's thesis no later than the end of the fall semester of their 3rd year.
 Students who have not defended their thesis by their 6th semester (spring semester of the 3rd year) can take only 6 credits of academic coursework in the spring semester.
-In addition, students who have not defended their thesis by May 15th of their third year will only be allowed to register for research credits (no coursework or practica) until their thesis has been completed.
+In addition, students who have not defended their thesis by May I 5th of their third year will only be allowed to register for research credits (no coursework or practica) until their thesis has been completed.

 Do I need to be registered for practicum over the summer?
 Yes.
-In order to be covered by the University's liability insurance, as well as your individual liability insurance, you must be enrolled in a practicum or research course, even if you are only seeing one client, or conducting one assessment.
+Even if you are only seeing one client, or conducting one assessment, you must be enrolled in a practicum or research credit.
+This is required in order to be covered by the University's liability insurance, as well as your individual liability insurance.
 Registration also helps to document the practicum hours you accumulate.